nvdaaddons/AddonTemplate/readme.md

 You need the following software to use this code for your NVDA add-on development and packaging:

-* a Python distribution (3.11 or later is recommended).
+* a Python distribution (3.13 64-bit or later is recommended).
 Check the [Python Website](https://www.python.org) for Windows Installers.
-Please note that at present, preparing the NVDA source code requires the 32-bit version of Python 3.11 with 64-bit version planned.
 * Scons - [Website](https://www.scons.org/) - version 4.9.1 or later.
 You can install it via PIP.
 * GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](https://gnuwin32.sourceforge.net/downlinks/gettext.php).
 * Markdown 3.8 or later, if you want to convert documentation files to HTML documents.
 You can install it via PIP.